-Hugh Thompson Jr. was a twenty-five-year-old helicopter pilot, and Army warrants officer.
-On March 16, 1968, he was flying a mission in Vietnam and came across a large number of civilian dead bodies, and in pursuing surveillance he discovered that those civilians had been killed, and the survivors were still under fire, by American forces.
+Hugh Thompson Jr. was a twenty-five-year-old helicopter pilot and Army warrants officer.
+On March 16, 1968, he was flying a mission in Vietnam and came across a large number of dead civilian bodies; and in pursuing surveillance, he discovered that those civilians had been killed, and the survivors were still under fire, by American forces.

 Company C (Charlie Company), 1st Battalion, 20th Infantry Regiment of Task Force Barker, led by Captain Ernest Medina, moved into Sơn Mỹ.
 Upon entering Sơn Mỹ, officers and soldiers of Company C moved through the Song My Village and vicinity, murdering civilians, raping women, and setting fire to huts.
-1st Platoon of Company C, commanded by Lieutenant William Laws Calley Jr., forced approximately 70–80 villagers, mostly women, and children, into an irrigation ditch and murdered the civilians with knives, bayonets, grenades, and small arms fire.
+1st Platoon of Company C, commanded by Lieutenant William Laws Calley Jr., forced approximately 70–80 villagers, mostly women and children, into an irrigation ditch and murdered the civilians with knives, bayonets, grenades, and small arms fire.

 Thompson was more experienced than Lt.
-Calley, more ethical, more talented, and brighter and probably recognized Calley didn’t know what he was doing.
+Calley, more ethical, more talented, and brighter, and probably recognized Calley didn’t know what he was doing.
 He tried to persuade him to stop the attack but with no success.
-Some of Calley’s men didn’t follow Calley’s orders and just did nothing.
+Some of Calley’s men didn’t follow Calley’s orders and did nothing.
 So, he decided to do something.

 Hugh Thompson and his crew rescued a surviving child whom they flew to the nearest field hospital.
 They also led as many surviving civilians as they could to shelter.
-They landed their helicopter between the American forces and the civilians and they trained their guns on the advancing Americans.
+They landed their helicopter between the American forces and the civilians, and they trained their guns on the advancing Americans.
 They also reported the massacre to higher officers, who ordered the troops on the ground to stop.

 Awards and recognition